How SGARs affect other animals

 • invertebrates, including many common garden slugs and bugs

-Non-target animals are affected by secondary poisoning:
+Non-target animals exposed to potential secondary poisoning:

 While animals that eat mice and rodents are the ones most obviously at risk of secondary poisoning, many insectivores, scavengers, and predators of larger prey are at risk too.